 Description, Habitat and Life Cycle

-King ragworm range in colour from reddish brown to black, ragworm have hundreds of small legs (parapodia) running down the side of their body which are usually yellowish in colour.
+King ragworm range in colour from reddish-brown to black and have hundreds of small legs (parapodia) running down the side of their body which are usually yellowish in colour.
 They are armed with pincers that are capable of giving a painful nip to an unwary angler.
 King ragworm can grow in size to around 90cm (3 feet), but the average size is around 30cm (12 inches).
 Common ragworm are similar colours but smaller, growing to an average of around 15cm (6 inches).
 They also have a set of pincers in their head which can deliver a bite to anglers.

-Both species are found across the vast majority of the coastline of the British Isles.
-They live in burrows located between the high tide and low tide points on sandy and muddy beaches, and are often found in areas which offer some form of shelter, such as coves, harbours and estuaries.
-They can feed in a predatory manner, consuming tiny sea creatures, but can also feed on microscopic organisms suspended in sea water and on organic plant matter.
+Both species are found on sandy and muddy beaches across the vast majority of the British Isles.
+They live in burrows located between the high tide and low tide points and are often found in areas which offer some form of shelter, such as coves, harbours and estuaries.
+They can feed in a predatory manner, consuming tiny sea creatures, but can also feed on microscopic organisms suspended in seawater and on organic plant matter.
 Ragworms reproduce when they are two to three years old, when they emerge from their burrows and freely swim in sea to spawn, after which they will die.
 Ragworms are a source of prey for a wide range of fish and wading birds, and play an important part in the marine ecosystem in many parts of the world.
-Ragworm also have commercial and economic value, see section below.
+Ragworm also have significant commercial and economic value (see section below).

 Use as Bait

-The smallest ragworm that are likely to be useful as bait are likely to be around 9 to 12cm (3 to 4 inches) in length and can be hooked in bunches of several worms, whereas larger worms can be used individually as bait – see bait presentation section below.
-Ragworm is a top bait when targeting cod, whiting, coalfish, pollock, wrasse and all species of flatfish – in fact most fish found around the British Isles will take ragworm, and highly sought after fish such as bass can also be caught on ragworm in the right conditions.
+The smallest ragworm that are likely to be useful as bait are likely to be around 9 – 12cm (3 – 4 inches) in length and can be hooked in bunches of several worms, whereas larger worms can be used individually (see bait presentation section below).
+Ragworm is an effective bait when targeting cod, whiting, coalfish, pollock, wrasse and all species of flatfish – in fact most fish found around the British Isles will take ragworm, and highly sought after fish such as bass can also be caught on ragworm in the right conditions.
 Ragworm are a tough and durable bait and a worm that has been pierced with a hook and cast out to sea is usually still wriggling when reeled back in, meaning that ragworm have a useful additional visual attraction to fish.
 This wriggling action means that ragworm are also an excellent choice of bait when float fishing.

 Ragworm can be found on a wide range of beaches made up of mud, sand or clay.
-They live in U-shaped burrows between the high and low water marks, so look for a pair of small holes in the sand.
+They live in U-shaped burrows between the high and low water marks, and can be identified by a pair of small holes in the sand which mark their burrows.
 Stepping down near to these holes may result in a spurt of water rushing out, which is confirmation that a ragworm burrow has been located.
 In areas where ragworm is abundant a single footstep can result in several tell-tale spurts of water.
 Before starting to dig for ragworms it is important to check local regulations.
 Some councils restrict digging to certain times of the year, whereas others ban bait digging altogether.
 On some beaches there may be signs present to show the restrictions on bait digging, but on others it may be necessary to contact the local authority to find out if bait digging is allowed.

-Once located the best course of action is to dig down between the two holes and locate the worm and carefully dig it out of its home.
-Many anglers prefer to use a three or four pronged garden fork rather than a spade, as this results in less cut and broken worms.
-Generally the smaller common ragworm will be found in greater numbers, meaning it is possible to dig a large number of these worms from a relatively small area.
+Once ragworm have been located the best course of action is to dig down between the two holes and find the worm and carefully dig it out of its burrow.
+Many anglers prefer to use a three or four-pronged garden fork rather than a spade, as this results in less cut and broken worms.
+Generally, the smaller common ragworm will be found in greater numbers, meaning it is possible to dig a large number of these worms from a relatively small area.
 King ragworm do not live in such close proximity and many only be found individually.
 Anglers usually find a mix of both king and common ragworms during a bait digging session.

-Whether ragworm have been collected or bought from a shop they will keep for several days by simply wrapping them in newspaper and placing them in the fridge at 1-2 degrees.
+Whether ragworm have been collected or bought from a shop they will keep for several days by simply wrapping them in newspaper and placing them in the fridge.
 Keeping ragworm for longer than this involves keeping them in water.
-Use a shallow plastic tray – a cat litter tray is ideal – and fill it with just a few millimetres of seawater and place the ragworms in (they should be partially, but not fully submerged).
+Use a shallow plastic tray – a cat litter tray is ideal – and fill it with just a few millimetres of seawater and place the ragworms in (they should be partially, but not fully, submerged).
 Cover with a large cloth which has been dampened with seawater and store the tray in the fridge.
-Check the worms every day and remove any dead worms.
-Also, change the water if it discolours.
-It is best to keep a supply of seawater in the fridge for water changes as the worms may die if room temperature seawater is poured over them.
+Check the worms every day and remove any dead worms and change the water if it discolours.
+It is best to keep a supply of seawater in the fridge for water changes as the worms may die if their refridgerated seawater is replaced with room-temperature seawater.
 Ragworm kept in this way will keep for around five days to a week.
-Unfortunately ragworm cannot be frozen as they become too mushy and soft to use as bait once refrosted.
+Unfortunately, ragworm cannot be frozen as they become too mushy and soft to use as bait once refrosted.

-King ragworm spawn in spring.
-During this time the ragworm change to a greenish colour and leave the safety of their burrows and swim openly in the sea.
+King ragworm spawn in spring when they change to a greenish colour and leave the safety of their burrows and swim openly in the sea.
 During this time the ragworms bodies are full of a slimy green/white milky liquid which they will release when broken.
 The usefulness of spawning ragworm is disputed.
-Some books such as A Complete Guide to Fishing (1992) state: “during this [breeding] season … the worm is of very little use as bait.”
-However, other anglers claim that the ragworm is still a good bait when it is spawning, with some even saying it will out fish other baits.
-Many anglers successfully catch fish with spawning ragworm, and it stands to reason that if ragworm are swimming freely through the sea then fish will be ‘switched on’ to feeding on them, and they will therefore make a good bait.
+Some books such as A Complete Guide to Fishing (1979) states: “during this [breeding] season … the worm is of very little use as bait.”
+Other anglers claim that the ragworm is still a good bait when it is spawning, with some even prefering to use ragworm when they are in this state.
+Many anglers successfully catch fish with spawning ragworm, and it stands to reason that if ragworm are swimming freely through the sea then fish will be feeding on them, and they will therefore make a good bait.

 Some anglers believe there is benefit in head-hooking ragworm, leaving the vast majority of the worm to wriggle freely about in a natural manner.
-However, this hooking technique can be effective it can also lead to ragworm snapping or breaking up during the cast or breaking up when hitting the water if anything other than the gentlest casts are used.
+While this hooking technique can be effective it can also lead to ragworm snapping or breaking up when hitting the water if anything other than the gentlest casts are used.
 For this reason many anglers prefer to feed the hook further down the worm so that only the tail is free, as this provides a much more secure bait for casting.
 A lively ragworm can give a surprisingly painful nip with their jaws so anglers should be careful when baiting up.
 Ragworm is commonly used as a cocktail bait and can be combined with any other sea fishing bait.
 Anglers often use a medium-sized ragworm as a the main part of a cockltail bait and then tip it off with a strip of mackerel or squid.
-Peeler crab legs or claws can also be used to tip off ragworm baits and this combination can be deadly for cod.
-As stated ragworm can be an excellent float fishing bait as the wriggling tail attracts fish which are active in mid water.
-Pollock, wrasse and mackerel can all be tempted by float fished mackerel.
+Peeler crab legs or claws can also be used to tip off ragworm baits and this combination can be very effective for a range of species.
+As stated ragworm can be an excellent float fishing bait as the wriggling tail attracts fish which are active in mid-water such as pollock, wrasse, mackerel and coalfish.

 Commercial Ragworm Farming and Economic Value